 |Homeschool registration||DL enrollment|

-Homeschooling parents must provide their children with an educational program, but are not required to meet the Provincial Learning Outcomes.
+Homeschooling parents must provide their children with an educational program, but are not required to meet the Provincial Curriculum Competencies.

-The Provincial Learning Outcomes are a set of goals to ensure your child receives a well-rounded education.
-We offer a flexible approach, maintaining your educational philosophy while meeting the PLO's in ways that suit your family's method of learning.
+The Provincial Curriculum Competencies are a set of goals to ensure your child receives a well-rounded education.
+We offer a flexible approach, maintaining your educational philosophy while meeting the curriculum competencies in ways that suit your family's method of learning.

 |Learning is guided and evaluated by a teacher||